 Keynote Speakers for KWEA / KsAWWA Joint Conference

-Keith Hobson, P.E, BCEE, is the 2020-23 treasurer of the Water Environment Federation (WEF), an international organization of water quality professionals headquartered in Alexandria, Virginia.
+Diego Rosso is a member of the 2021-22 board of trustees for the Water Environment Federation (WEF), an international organization of water quality professionals headquartered in Alexandria, Virginia.

 Rosso is professor of civil and environmental engineering and of chemical engineering and material science at the University of California, Irvine, where he is also director of the Water-Energy Nexus (WEX) Center.
 He is principal investigator of the Environmental Process Laboratory, which is a process engineering research unit focusing on water reclamation and reuse.
 Rosso is also responsible for coordinating the research activities of the WEX Center, which is the converging point of multiple faculty and industrial partners, working together on fundamental and applied research that involved student research and training.
 He teaches courses on process design, physical-chemical treatment, carbon and energy footprint analysis of water, and a seminar on bubbles.
 He has published more than 200 times between journals and conferences and has published a book on aeration, mixing, and energy (Bubbles & Sparks).

 Since 2000, Rosso has been investigating aeration systems and the water-energy-carbon nexus of water reclamation and reuse processes.
 His research work is centered on wastewater aeration and on the energy requirements for aerating efficiently.
 Both in research and professional practice, he is engaged in fieldwork and has been testing treatment facilities on four continents.
 He is a Chemical Engineering Laureate (2002) from the University of Padua in Italy and holds civil engineering M.S.
 (2003) and Ph.D.
 (2005) from UCLA.